-Parents will always be informed if their child or their child's possessions has been searched on school premises or on a school trip.
+Parents will always be informed if their child or their child's possessions has been subject to a targeted search on school premises or on a school trip.
+For routine searches parents would not be notified unless an banned item is found.
 Any complaints the parent(s)/carers have will be dealt with through the normal School Complaints Policy.

-&lt;sup>9 Schools' general power to discipline enables a member of staff to confiscate, retain or dispose of a student's property as a disciplinary penalty, where it is reasonable to do so.
+9 Schools' general power to discipline enables a member of staff to confiscate, retain or dispose of a student's property as a disciplinary penalty, where it is reasonable to do so.
 The law protects members of staff from liability in any proceedings brough against them for loss, or damage to, any item they have confiscated, provided they have acted lawfully.